ShuyueG/frost_point/README.md

 After the program ending, 2920 Rdata files will be created in `d:/data/2010/` its performance is based on the real number of CPU's cores.
 If the computer has only Mono-core, the performance is same as function `GetYearData`.
+However, the stability of parallel computation `GetYearData_dopar` is worse than non-parallel `GetYearData`.
+Many reasons could cause data missing, such the unforeseen parallel computation problem, web connection problem, disk problem, etc. Therefore, we have a function to complement the missing Rdata files for one year.

+#### (6) Complement the missing Rdata files
+The function `complement_data` in `complement_data.R` is used to complement the missing Rdata files for one year.
+First, it runs the `Get_missing` function to check data files' completeness and find missing files' name; then it downloads these missing Rdata files by using `Extract_GRIB` function (non-parallel).
+For example, the 2006

+	complement_data("d:/data/2010/", 2006,1, 365)

+If there is no missing file for this year, it will return